uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/nextafter.rst

          * -  Arguments/Results
            -  Error Code
-         * -  Input vector argument element is ﬁnite and the corresponding       result vector element value is inﬁnite
+         * -  Input vector argument element is finite and the corresponding result vector element value is infinite
            -  ``status::overflow``
          * -  Result vector element value is subnormal or zero, and different from the corresponding input vector argument element
            -  ``status::underflow``

-   Even though underﬂow or overﬂow canoccur, the returned value is independent of the current roundingdirection mode.
+   Even though underflow or overflow can occur, the returned value is independent of the current rounding direction mode.

 .. container:: section